 The LinkedIn Sales Insights homepage features three main tabs: Reports, Sources, and Exports.

-LinkedIn Sales Insight's Sources section is where any data from your CRM and previously uploaded accounts will live.
+The Sources section of LinkedIn Sales Insights is where any data from your CRM and previously uploaded accounts will live.
 This information is automatically shared with everyone in Sales Insights, allowing for a consistent stream of reports that cover a wider variety of angles.

 Could LinkedIn Sales Insights help your sales team?